British Interplanetary Society: Publications

 The BIS publishes the academic journal Journal of the British Interplanetary Society and the monthly magazine Spaceflight.
 In 2008, the BIS published Interplanetary, a history of the society to date.

 Awards given by the society

-The science and science fiction writer Arthur C. Clarke was a well-known former Chairman of the British Interplanetary Society.
+The science and science fiction writer Sir Arthur C. Clarke was a well-known former chairman of the British Interplanetary Society.
 The society was presented with the first Special Award, from the 2005 Sir Arthur Clarke Awards.
 This was a gift of Clarke's choice, independent of the judging panel.
-In 2008 the Society's magazine, Spaceflight, edited by Clive Simpson, was the winner of the award for Best Space Reporting.
+In 2008 the society's magazine, Spaceflight, edited by Clive Simpson, was the winner of the award for Best Space Reporting.

 Charles Chilton joined the society before writing and producing the science-fiction radio trilogy Journey Into Space.

+The Sir Patrick Moore Medal was made possible by long-time Fellow of the BIS, Sir Patrick Moore, to recognise outstanding contributions to the society.

+The British Interplanetary Society UK-Born Astronaut Silver Pin Award was introduced in 2009, this BIS silver pin award recognises the achievement of UK-born individuals who have undertaken a spaceflight into full Earth orbit.

+The Rising Star Awards were founded in 2021 by BIS Fellows, Vix Southgate and Alan Bond and run by the BIS NextGen Network.
+In 2021, the RSA awards celebrated 'Women in Space', to coincided with the World Space Week theme of the same year.
+The five winners were presented with BIS Silver Comet Brooches and certificates.

+Responsibilities

+The British Interplanetary Society, collaborates and coordinates at a national and international level to promote space and astronautics.